-We ran experiments measuring the average run-time generating 10 random puzzles of each size 1×2 , 2×2 , 2×3 , and 3×3 .
-See Figure 3 for an indication of the relative sizes of these levels.
+We ran experiments measuring the average run-time generating 10 random puzzles of each size $1 \times 2$ , $2 \times 2$ , $2 \times 3$ , and $3 \times 3$ .
+See Figure 4 for an indication of the relative sizes of these levels.
 All of these results are from runs on an Intel i7 3.2 GHz quad-core processor with hyperthreading.
 Our system is not written to make use of the extra cores, but we run several independent copies of the code simultaneously, relying on the operating system to place each copy on a separate processor core.

 Tables 1 and 2 show in Column 3 the experimental running time required to generate 2-box and 3-box puzzles respectively, averaged over 10 samples for each entry.
-These data are depicted pictorially in Figure 4 (top) with an exponential trendline.
+These data are depicted pictorially in Figure 5 with an exponential trendline.
 Tables 1 and 2 also show in Column 2 the average number of moves required to solve the generated puzzles using the autosolver in JSoko, set to "move optimal with best pushes".
-These data are depicted pictorially in Figure 5 (bottom).
+These data are depicted pictorially in Figure 8 with a quadratic trend line.

-Table 3 shows in Column 3 the average experimental running time for 2×2 puzzles (which have 36 cells).
-See the level at top right of Figure 3 to get some idea of the size of the puzzle.
-These data are depicted pictorially in Figure 5 (top) with an exponential trendline.
+Table 3 shows in Column 3 the average experimental running time for $2 \times 2$ puzzles (which have 36 cells).
+See the level at top right of Figure 4 to get some idea of the size of the puzzle.
+These data are depicted pictorially in Figure 7 with an exponential trendline.
 Table 3 also shows in Column 2 the average number of moves required to solve the generated puzzles using the autosolver in JSoko, set to "move optimal with best pushes".
-These data are depicted pictorially in Figure 4 (bottom).
+These data are depicted pictorially in Figure 6 with a quadratic trend line.

 Levels with a single box are generally uninteresting.
 Levels with 2 boxes can be generated very quickly, usually within a few seconds, but tend to be very easy.
-At 3 boxes the levels start to get slightly more interesting, and can still be generated within a few minutes.
-Levels with 4 or more boxes can
+At 3 boxes the levels start to get slightly more interesting, and can still be